Ghost Walk Moira Furnace

-Come and join the haunted Heritage team as we take you round the surrounding areas of the furnice, kilns and wooded area.
-Listern to our historian and medium of tales history and ghostly stories.
+Come and join the Haunted Heritage team as we take you around the surrounding areas of the furnace, kilns and wooded area.
+Listen to our historian and medium of tales of history and ghostly stories.

-Price includes Refeshments which will be serverd at the end of the walk
+Price includes Refreshments which will be serverd at the end of the walk

 Guests must be 16 yrs and over to attend.